Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 muffin tin used for color scavenger hunt items

 Use a color chart to guide your kids as they find natural items that match.
-Great for toddlers and preschoolers!
+This outdoor scavenger hunt for kids is perfect for toddlers and preschoolers and encourages observation and exploration.

 3. Ice Paint